 However, experts and analysts expect tens of thousands of consumers and businesses alike to switch in the coming years, as more suppliers enter the market and help drive down the electric rates.

 How Do New Hampshire Residents and Business Owners Take Part in Electric Choice?

 Shopping for alternative electric suppliers is a fairly quick and easy process, and you’re also likely to find it an eye-opening experience once you see your estimated savings.
 Here’s how to shop and switch…

 New Hampshire residents and business owners agree that energy deregulation was a great choice for the state.
-See if you don’t agree too by researching your options today.
+Research your options today!
+Compare rates and save!